Lachlan Skipworth : Associate Artist

 In 2011 he received a fellowship from the prestigious Winston Churchill Memorial Trust, undertaking a 6-week research trip to Japan, Europe and the USA.
 In 2009 he was composer-in-residence with the Japanese traditional instrument ensemble Aura-J in Tokyo as part of an Asialink Performing Arts Residency.
 He has been selected to participate in a number of composer workshops, including the MODART and CYBEC programmes in Australia, Ensemble Modern at Tokyo Wonder Site, and the Bang on a Can Summer Music Festival in Massachusetts, USA.

-Skipworth's works have been commissioned and performed by leading Australian ensembles including the West Australian and Adelaide Symphony Orchestras, Sydney Symphony Fellows, The Song Company, Sydney Chamber Choir, Chronology Arts and Sydney Camerata.
-His works were featured at the 2010 ISCM World New Music Days, and he was a featured composer at the 2008 (Sydney) and 2012 (Kyoto) World Shakuhachi Festivals.
-Upcoming performances will be given by the Melbourne Symphony Orchestra, KHASM Saxophone Quartet, Lina Andonovska, and the Enigma String Quartet.
+Skipworth's works have been commissioned and performed by leading Australian ensembles including the West Australian and Melbourne Symphony Orchestras, the Sydney Symphony Fellows, the Song Company, Sydney Chamber Choir, Chronology Arts and the Enigma String Quartet.
+His works were featured at the 2010 ISCM World New Music Days and the 2008 (Sydney) and 2012 (Kyoto) World Shakuhachi Festivals.
+In late 2013 Skipworth will begin an Early Career Residency with the Western Australian Symphony Orchestra made possible by the Australia Council for the Arts.

 |the night sky fall : for clarinet, cello and piano (2011)||Composed for Chronology Arts' "Day & Night" concert as part of the Utzon Music Series|